koliseoapi/help/content/events/create.md

 ## Event description

-The event description uses Markdown to introduce formatting hints like bold or italics.
-[Read about the Markdown syntax](https://guides.github.com/features/mastering-markdown/).
+The event description uses {{< markdown-syntax >}} to introduce formatting hints like bold or italics.

 The following table summarizes the most common formatting options: